docker/docs/ee/ucp/admin/install/install-on-azure.md

   and by default will provision 128 IP address for each node.
 This value can be configured via the `azure_ip_count`in the UCP [configuration file](../configure/ucp-configuration-file) before or after the UCP installation.
-Note if this value is reduced post installation, existing VMs will not be reconciled, a user would have to manually edit the IP count in Azure.
+Note that if this value is reduced post installation, existing VMs will not be reconciled, and the user will have to manually edit the IP count in Azure.
 - Manually provision additional IP address for each Azure VM.
 This could be done as part of an Azure Virtual Machine Scale Set via an ARM template, an example